 If you’re wondering how to calm anxiety attacks, keep reading.
 First, you should know what an anxiety attack feels like.
+These attacks are real.
 You should also know how to cope with the anxiety attack itself.
 There are effective ways to deal with it.
 Below are some considerations that can help you cope with your anxiety attack.
 Follow these techniques, and you’ll soon stop having panic attacks forever.

 What does an anxiety attack feel like?